Cdlrayra/Simple_car_control_mega_2560/README.md

 Equipped with an ultrasonic sensor or infrared distance measurement module, the vehicle measures the distance to obstacles in real time and outputs the distance information via a Bluetooth module to a mobile app.

 ## Hardware:
-Arduino Mega 2560 development board, DC motors, line-following sensors, ultrasonic sensors, TOF distance sensors, Hall encoders.
+Arduino Mega 2560 development board, DC motors, line-following sensors, ultrasonic sensors, TOF distance sensors, Hall encoders, Bluetooth module.

 ## Software:
 Arduino IDE.